emacsway/emacsway.github.io/_sources/en/service-layer.txt

     Gateway should contain only database access logic and no domain logic.
     (Chapter 10.
 "Data Source Architectural Patterns : Row Data Gateway", «Patterns of Enterprise Application Architecture» [#fnpoeaa]_)

-Although Django does not use the `Repository`_ pattern, it uses an abstraction of the selection criteria in a form similar to the `Query Object`_ pattern.
+Although Django does not use the `Repository`_ pattern, it uses an abstraction of the selection criteria in the form similar to the `Query Object`_ pattern.
 Like the Repository pattern, the model class (`ActiveRecord`_) limits its interface using the Query Object interface.
 Clients should use the provided interface, rather than impose their responsibilities on the Model and its Manager on knowledge of their queries.
-And since class does not have to make assumptions about its clients, it is impossible to accumulate pre-defined queries in the `Repository`_ class, because it can not be aware about the all needs of all clients.
+And since class does not have to make assumptions about its clients, it is impossible to accumulate pre-defined queries in the Model class class, because it can not be aware about the all needs of all clients.
-And since no class should make assumptions about its clients, it is impossible to accumulate pre-defined queries in the Model class, because it can not own the needs of all clients.
 Clients should take care of themselves.
-But the service layer was created for client service.
+But the Service Layer was created for client service.
 Therefore, it's a responsibility of the Service Layer.

-Attempts to exclude the Serving Layer from Django applications leads to the appearance of managers with a lot of methods.
+Attempts to exclude the Serving Layer from Django applications leads to the appearance of Managers with a lot of methods.

-A good practice would be to hide the implementation (in the form of `ActiveRecord`_) of Django models by the service layer.
+A good practice would be to hide the implementation (in the form of `ActiveRecord`_) of Django models by the Service Layer.
 This will allow painless ORM replace if necessary.

     Some might also argue that the application logic responsibilities could be implemented in domain object